-The Deputy Chief Executive (as the Section 151 Officer) is responsible for the ongoing assessment of the risk to the Council of financial or other loss resulting from fraud and corruption.
+The Deputy Chief Executive, as the Council's Section 151 Officer, is responsible for the ongoing assessment of the risk to the Council of financial or other loss resulting from fraud and corruption.
 Whilst the focus of the risk assessment will be the potential financial loss and/or disruption to services, other important areas such as reputational risk and impact on employee welfare are also considered.

-A fraud risk assessment was completed by the Chief Audit and Control Officer, in conjunction with senior management, that has taken into account published guidance and relevant information from Central Government, CIPFA, the National Fraud Initiative and other relevant organisations.
+A fraud risk assessment is periodically undertaken by the Chief Audit and Control Officer, in conjunction with senior management, that takes into account published guidance and relevant information from Central Government, CIPFA, the National Fraud Initiative and other relevant organisations.

-The resulting Fraud Risk Register is provided at appendix 2.
+The current version of the Fraud Risk Register is provided at appendix 2.